Albanian revolt of 1847

-The Albanian Revolt of 1847 was a 19th-century uprising in southern Albania directed against Ottoman Tanzimat reforms which started in 1839 and were gradually being put in action in the regions of Albania.
+The Albanian revolt of 1847 was a 19th-century uprising in southern Albania directed against Ottoman Tanzimat reforms which started in 1839 and were gradually being put in action in the regions of Albania.

 Background

 The primary aim of the Tanzimat reforms was that of creating a strong modern local apparatus with which to govern the empire.
 The old privileges were abolished and taxes were to be collected from Ottoman officials, rather than by local Albanian beys.

 After the Uprising of Dervish Cara in 1844, the Ottoman Porte declared the application of the Tanzimat reforms in southern Albania.
 Albanian sanjaks were reorganized.
-In Southern Albania, the Sublime Porte proclaimed the tanzimat reforms in 1846, at a ceremony organized in Yanina.
+In Southern Albania, the Sublime Porte proclaimed the tanzimat reforms in 1846, at a ceremony organized in Janina.
 But for years the country was feeling the devastating consequences of military expeditions of the Ottomans.
 In the newly formed Sanjak of Berat, which included the provinces of Vlora, Mallakastra, Skrapar and Përmet, Hysen Pasha Vrioni was assigned with the duty of Sanjakbey.
 Major military forces, some of which were commanded by Vrioni, began to disarm the populace extort taxes.
 Demir aga Vlonjati, a religious poet of the time, tells that as "soon as the Turkish expeditions approached, all the people would flee from their home as if there was a ring of plague."
 The violent implementation of the reforms, though at first only in some provinces, increased the dissatisfaction of the Albanians towards the Ottoman rulers and became ready for another revolt.
 Sensing the danger, the Ottoman government, invited the heads of Toskëria to Bitola to convince them to accept the Tanzimat.
 The same occurred in Janina with about 800 agas and local brigands as well as representatives of the towns and religious institutions.